zjw-kb/hello-world/README.md

 # hello-world
-I like Kobe, I like playing basketball
+I like Kobe, I like playing basketball.